ItsCosmas/skiza-sse/README.md

    ![A Screenshot of ngrok Dashboard on Browser](https://github.com/ItsCosmas/skiza-sse/blob/main/demo/ngrok-token.png) <br />

-9. Back to your postman replace `localhost:8080` with the ngrok endpoint, you can even use it on partner sandbox as its accesible on the internet.
+9. Back to your postman or [Table.tsx](https://github.com/ItsCosmas/skiza-sse/blob/main/frontend/src/components/table/Table.tsx) replace `localhost:8080` with the ngrok endpoint, you can even use it on partner sandbox as its accesible on the internet.